 A Comparitech study ranked 75 countries on cyber security.
 Countries were assigned numerical scores based on over a dozen criteria including how often users within the country experience attacks, the cyber preparedness of each country, and how often attacks originate in the country.
 As seems to be a trend with France, the country fell roughly in the middle, scoring 19.10 and ranking 40th out of 75.
 The best performer was Denmark with a score of 3.56, and the country appearing at the bottom of the list was Tajikistan with 35.54 points.

-19. The largest GDPR fine was handed out in France
+19. The third largest GDPR fine was handed out in France

 21. France has had over 5,000 data breaches since the GDPR came into effect